linked-db/linked-ql/README.md

 <tr><td>
 <details name="features"><summary>Powerful new syntax sugars</summary>

-Meet the SQL that you will actually enjoy!
-Linked QL extends standard SQL with [new syntax sugars](#introducing-magic-paths) that let you write relational queries in less than half the code.
+Model structures and traverse relationships like they were plain JSON objects—all right within the language!
+Meet Linked QL's set of syntax extensions to SQL that do the hard work, cut your query in half, and even save you multiple round trips!
+(Think: everything that an ORM was never designed for!)

 </details>
 </td></tr>

 <tr><td>
 <details name="features"><summary>Automatic schema inference</summary>

-Where other tools need to be fed manually (e.g. [Drizzle](https://orm.drizzle.team/)), Linked QL automatically <ins>infers</ins> your schema, and intelligently stays 100% schema-aware!
-You save the overhead!
+Whereas other tools essentially require you to feed them with your database schema (case in point: [Drizzle](https://orm.drizzle.team/)), Linked QL automatically <ins>infers</ins> it and magically maintains its internal schema-awareness all the way!
+You get a whole class of manual work entirely out of the equation!

 </details>
 </td></tr>

 <tr><td>
 <details name="features"><summary>Diff-based schema migrations</summary>

 Takes the process out of schema management and lets you just *ALTER* away your DB, but with [automatic schema versioning](#introducing-auto-versioning) happening behind the scenes.